 "Changing Partners," the self-styled torch musical by Vincent de Jesus, prefers madness as its method: the mangling, twisting and turning of the heart--or four.

 This is Cris and Alex's May-December relationship, but told through shifting perspectives.
-Sandino Martin and Anna Luna play Cris, while Agot Isidro and Jojit Lorenzo play Alex, and a merry-go-round ensures as the story mixes and matches the actors, exploring the nuances that arise with each pairing.
+Sandino Martin and Anna Luna play Cris, while Agot Isidro and Jojit Lorenzo play Alex, and a merry-go-round ensues as the story mixes and matches the actors, exploring the nuances that arise with each pairing.

 Once the honeymoon phase of this affair is over, the fissures created by age and sex widen, spewing doubt, and with it, fear.